amyfbear/project_5/README.md

 **Mapping:**

 Our job is to optimize and map the best evacuation route from Central Park to Prospect Park.
 Tom Tom API does this for us already, it is a multilingual, globally supported, reliable and free source for live traffic and routing data.
 Being that our client will need our project to be implemented on a global scale at some point, Tom Tom is ideal choice.
-We prove this by comparing its live routing mechanism overlaid on historical New York traffic clusters to validated its  efficiency by always routing around these clusters.
+We prove this by comparing its live routing mechanism overlaid on historical New York traffic clusters to validate its efficiency by always routing around these clusters.

 ---